oscardssmith/Disease-Gene-Network-Analysis/Algorithms/RandomWalk.md

-# Random Walk with restart
+# Random Walk with Restart

 ## Theory
 Originally designed for image segmentation, Random Walk with Restart (RWR) is an algorithm that gives the closeness between two nodes in a graph.
 Random walk is the iterative transitions of a walker from its current node to a randomly selected adjacent node.
 In RWR, at each state there is also the possibility to restart, with probability *r*, from the start node rather than continue the current walk.
 The RWR can be defined as: